Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 # 2. Educational concepts and outcomes with the laboratory
 Smartlabsuniminuto have been tested by roughly *n=60* students from 2020 to 2021 (first semester).
 The test in a real educational setting was divided in the following stages:

-- 2020.
-We tested the remote laboratory with n=30 students of Systems Engineering.
+- We tested the remote laboratory with n=30 students of Systems Engineering in 2020.
 The average age of the students was 18.5 years with a students' distribution of 90% male and 10% female.
-- 2021.
-We have tested the remote laboratory with n=30 students of Systems Engineering.
+- We have tested the remote laboratory with n=30 students of Systems Engineering in 2021 (first semester).
 The average age of the students was 19.1 years with a students' distribution of 87.71% male and 12.29% female.

 # 3. Description of files and folders in the repository